 - propose activities that will benefit more than a small number of students;

 - demonstrate that alternative funding sources are either exhausted or unavailable; and

 - have not already received Committee funding for similar activities.

 - Applications will be accepted later in the summer.

 - Please direct questions about payment of grant funds to ProvostFinance@wellesley.edu.

 There is strong enthusiasm among faculty for the development of courses that more intentionally cross disciplinary lines, particularly in the humanities.
 With this in mind, we are announcing a new source of funds, made possible by a grant from the Mellon Foundation.
 This funding is intended to help faculty develop new interdisciplinary courses that can create new connections or relationships with other departments and help students see connections between disciplines to which they would otherwise not be exposed.

 This new opportunity is available to all faculty.
 Eligible projects will be funded starting in Fall 2021 and continue into the 2022-2023 academic year.
 ER&D will select and fund up to 4 projects each academic year with a maximum budget of $3,500 per project.
-We will be issuing a formal Call for Proposals in Spring 2021.

 For information regarding grant requirements and guidelines, please click here